bevennyamande/Zimbabwe-Stock-Exchange-Daily-Pricesheets/README.md

 # Zimbabwe-Stock-Exchange-Daily-Pricesheets
-Even though i have understanding of web scraping with Python and BeautifulSoup, i enrolled for a course on Udemy titled - learn Python by building a web scraper, i feel this project i can submit as a hands-on from the course.
-I have earned a completion course for web scraping with Python
+This project aims at amassing vast dataset for the daily exchange trade at the Zimbabwe Stock Exchange.

-- A basic daily pricesheet scrapper for stock exchanges
+Basic this is a daily pricesheet scrapper for stock exchanges

 ## Motive
-* Create an openly accessible dataset for Stock Exchange data analysis and Data scientist etc
+* Create an openly accessible Zimbabwe Stock Exchange dataset for:
+- - Data Analytics && Data Sciences
-* Attempt to learn a new libraries, learn more python, shell scripting
+* Another personal motive is to learn a new libraries, learn more python
 * Automate the boring stuff

 ## Disclaimer
-- Information contained therewith is does not constitute any financial advice.
+- Information contained therewith does not constitute any financial advice.

+# Contribution
+- Feel free to reach out [@0xbeven](https://www.twitter.com/0xbeven)